Searching for Privacy Risks in LLM Agents via Simulation: Acknowledgments

 \section{Acknowledgments}

 We thank Aryaman Arora, Will Held, Harshit Joshi, Ken Liu, Shicheng Liu, Jiatao Li, Ryan Louie, Michael Ryan, Nikil Selvam, Omar Shaikh, Yijia Shao, Chenglei Si, Zora Wang, John Yang, Andy Zhang, and Caleb Ziems, as well as all wonderful SALT lab members, for their valuable feedback on different stages of this work.
-We especially thank Yuandong Tian for discussing multi-agent privacy with us at the early stage of this work.
+We thank Yuandong Tian for discussing multi-agent privacy with us at the early stage of this project.
+This work is supported by Open Philanthropy and Schmidt Sciences.